 Mentally accepting the reality of a divorce is much easier than emotionally accepting it.
-The emotional acceptance may take years to overcome, and it may generate a considerable amount of pain.
-It’s important to experience the emotions though, rather than attempting to bury them under a flurry of activity and denial.
+Emotional acceptance may take time.
+It may generate a considerable amount of pain and psychological stress.
+It’s important to experience the emotions, though, rather than attempting to bury them under a flurry of activity and denial.

 Be realistic.
 Typically, we tend to gloss over those things that we disliked about our partner and remember only what we liked.
 Avoid the temptation to glamorize the relationship.
-Instead, accept the reality that there were problems and in the future, the divorce may become beneficial.
-Your life can be what you make it and your current struggles are only a stepping stone to a better life.
+Instead, accept the reality that there were problems, and in the future, the divorce may become beneficial.
+Your life can be what you make it, and your current struggles are only a stepping stone to a better life.

 It may be difficult to accept that former friends have abandoned you, but this may happen.
 Realize that they may be hurting also and coping with issues you are unaware of.
 Don’t take their actions personally and move on.
 Remove mementos that remind you of your former spouse, formulate new habits, and develop healthy, new interests.